 Sweet Pea, latin: lathyrus odoratus

-This vine has been imported from southern Italy, probably in the 17th century via Spain and Holland.
+This climbing vine was imported from southern Italy, probably in the 17th century via Spain and Holland.
 It was not until 1870 that the inconspicuous plants were developed by the English gardener Henry Eckford, and from 1900 to 1918 they were perfected within the newly founded National Sweet Pea Society to produce today's magnificent varieties.
 The sweet pea climbs with leaf tendrils.
 Sowing is possible as early as March or mid-April, after soaking the seeds overnight in lukewarm water.
-Sow 3 seeds per hole and cover 5 cm thick with soil, leave 45 - 60 cm between plants.
+Sow 3 seeds per hole and cover 5 cm thick with soil; leave 45 - 60 cm between plants.
 You can also dig grooves every 5 cm and put 2 seeds in each, and thin out later to leave enough space between plants.
 The extremity of the shoots can be pinched off once they are at least 10 cm high, to promote branching.
-The sweet pea grows up to 1.5 m (3 m) in height, many varieties have sweet-scented flowers in white, pink, red, purple to deep blue hues.
-Flowering time is June to August (September).
+The sweet pea grows up to 1.5 m (3 m) in height, many varieties have sweet-scented flowers in white, pink, red, purple, or deep blue hues.
+Flowering time is June to August or September.
 The flowers can make great bouquets for four to six days when cut in the morning.
 The flowers should be cut off regularly as this prolongs the flowering time.
 Even when not making bouquets, cut off the older flowers, or fruits will develop and the plant will fade.